For the inspiration of

-Wells was forcefully removed from the train and the other passengers--all whites--applauded.
+Wells was forcefully removed from the train and the other passengers --all whites--applauded.
 When Wells returned to Memphis, she immediately hired an attorney to sue the railroad.
 She won her case in the local circuit courts, but the railroad company appealed to the Supreme Court of Tennessee, and it reversed the lower court's ruling.
-This was the first of many struggles Wells engaged, and from that moment forward, she worked tirelessly and fearlessly to overturn injustices against women and people of color.
+This was the first of many struggles Wells engaged in, and from that moment forward, she worked tirelessly and fearlessly to overturn injustices against women and people of color.
 Her suit against the railroad company also sparked her career as a journalist.
 Many papers wanted to hear about the experiences of the 25-year-old school teacher who stood up against white supremacy.
 Her writing career blossomed in papers geared to African American and Christian audiences.

 In 1889 Wells became a partner in the Free Speech and Headlight.
 The paper was also owned by Rev. R. Nightingale-- the pastor of Beale Street Baptist Church.
 He counseled his large congregation to subscribe to the paper and it flourished, allowing her to leave her position as an educator.

 In 1892 three of her friends were lynched.
 Thomas Moss, Calvin McDowell, and Henry Stewart.
 These three men were owners of People's Grocery Company, and their small grocery had taken away customers from competing white businesses.
 A group of angry white men thought they would "eliminate" the competition so they attacked People's grocery, but the owners fought back, shooting one of the attackers.
 The owners of People's Grocery were arrested, but a lynch-mob broke into the jail, dragged them away from town, and brutally murdered all three.
-Again, this atrocity galvanized her mettle.
+Again, this atrocity galvanized the mettle of Ida Wells.
 She wrote in The Free Speech: The city of Memphis has demonstrated that neither character nor standing avails the Negro if he dares to protect himself against the white man or become his rival.
 There is nothing we can do about the lynching now, as we are out-numbered and without arms.
 The white mob could help itself to ammunition without pay, but the order is rigidly enforced against the selling of guns to Negroes.
 There is therefore only one thing left to do; save our money and leave a town which will neither protect our lives and property, nor give us a fair trial in the courts, but takes us out and murders us in cold blood when accused by white persons.